(Co-written with J. Simpson)

 Consequently, Irving helped broker a ton of deals and contracts for his clients, giving him a unique perspective into how music works as well as some of its shortcomings.

-Irving believed that artists just give away too much of their power to the record label.
-This is what he set out to remedy with Human Re-Sources, a digital service provider that also fulfills some of the functions traditionally fielded by the record labels.
+Irving believed that artists just give away too much of their power to the labels.
+This is what he set out to remedy with Human Re-Sources, a digital service provider that also fulfills some of the functions traditionally fielded by the major companies.

-Human Re-Sources key claim-to-fame is that they don't charge a ton of fees.
+Human Re-Sources key claim-to-fame is that they don't charge a ton of fees for digital distribution.
 They only charge one minor distribution fee and otherwise stay clear of their customer's way.